 The Timbavati is a large tract of natural bush which stretches 40 km from north to south and 24 km from east to west at the widest point.
 Ensuring the protection of animal and plant species in such a vast area from the ever-increasing demand for natural products in eastern countries, is a full-time job, which demands high levels of training, dedication and commitment.

-Timbavati Private Nature Reserve (TPNR)employs only strong, well trained and dedicated men and woman who have passed a stringent selection process.
-Our rangers put their lives on the line by patrolling and protecting our natural heritage.
+Timbavati Private Nature Reserve (TPNR) employs only strong, well-trained and dedicated men and women who have passed a stringent selection process.
+Our rangers put their lives on the line by patrolling and protecting our wildlife & natural heritage.

 The Timbavati Wildlife Protection Programme’s anti-rhino poaching initiative is focused on effectively detecting and deterring incursions.
 We thank our continued supporters who make it possible for us to save our wildlife.
-The TPNR now has a fully functional 24/7 operations control room which monitors and scans the reserve day and night.
-Technology includes CCTV cameras along the perimeter boundaries as well as full surveillance of our main Enkhulu Gate.
+The TPNR now has a fully functional 24/7 operations control room that monitors and scans the reserve day and night.
+Technology includes CCTV cameras along the perimeter boundaries as well as full surveillance of all our gates.

 Ever wondered what it is like to be a field ranger?
 Why not watch this video clip: “Heart of a Ranger”.